alexnardini/FLAM3_for_SideFX_Houdini/README.md

 and to make it feel more of compact tool.

-To compile the vfl files, open a Houdini shell and go to the vfl files location and use the Houdini vcc compiler. type `vcc -h` to get help.
+To compile the vfl files, open a Houdini shell and go to the vfl files location and use the Houdini vcc compiler provided.
+Type `vcc -h` to get help.